VedaWebProject/Tekst/README.md

     Add the `-d` flag to run it in detached mode (in the background).

-7. Read [this](https://docs.docker.com/engine/reference/commandline/compose/) to learn how to stop, start, reset (...) the application stack with Docker Compose.
+7. Read [this](https://docs.docker.com/engine/reference/commandline/compose/) to learn how to stop, start, reset (...) the application stack using Docker Compose.